cdesteves/tech-challenge/README.md

 ## Deploying

-After having all pre-requisites and configuring the above points, this can be triggered by simply pushing any change to the repository.
+Once all prerequisites are installed and configured, you can trigger the pipeline by pushing any code change to the repository.

 The Self-hosted runner will update the ECR image and afterwards deploy using helm into the minikube cluster.